sjhloco/sjhloco-netbox_env_setup/README.md

 Each NetBox menu is represented by a separate data-model class (from ***dm.py***) that is instantiated using dictionaries from the input file to create a list of dictionaries for each of the objects under that NetBox menu.
 These dictionaries are passed through the *engine* class (from ***netbox.py***) which hold all the methods that interact with NetBox to check object existence and perform object creation.

 All data-model classes are built in the same format consisting of *cr_xxx* methods to create object data-models and a *create_xxx* method to run all the *cr_xxx* methods and return the complete data-model.
 Below is an example of how *Organisation* objects are created by first instantiating the class using input file dictionaries (*Organisation(xx)*), creating the data-model (*org.create(xx)*) and finally checking for and creating the objects (*nbox.engine(xx)*).
-A Friendly name (for user message), path of api call, filter (to check if object already exists) and data-model are passed into the engine.
+A Friendly name (for stdout message), path of api call, filter (to check if object already exists) and data-model are passed into the engine.

 ``` python
 org = Organisation(my_vars["tenant"], my_vars["rack_role"])